-Even though World's Fairs were international exhibitions, each organizing country set the rules of its event alone, without discussing them with other countries.
+Even though World Expos were international exhibitions, each organising country set the rules of its event alone, without discussing them with other countries.

 This created 3 major problems that threatened the quality and image of World Expos:

-The idea to set a common organizational framework for Expos started to emerge as early as 1867 when the Commissioner General of the British pavilion at the Parisian Fair issued a memorandum which was signed by his counterparts from Austria, Prussia, Italy, Russia and the USA.
+The idea to set a common organizational framework for Expos started to emerge as early as 1867 when the Commissioner General of the British pavilion at Expo 1867 Paris issued a memorandum which was signed by his counterparts from Austria, Prussia, Italy, Russia and the USA.
 The memorandum set 3 main objectives: to control the size and duration of Expos, set a rotation system between States, clarify the different types of Expos and guarantee the quality of the exhibits.

 However, it wasn't until 1928 that the project turned to reality.
 The German Government had taken an important step in 1912 with the organisation of an international conference on the subject but the First World War put a halt to these discussions.
 The governments took up the matter again in the 1920s, and in Paris, on November 22nd 1928, 31 countries signed the International Convention regulating the organisation of international exhibitions.

 The Convention of 1928 applied to all International exhibitions that were of non commercial nature, that were not fine arts exhibitions and that lasted over 3 weeks.
 This meant that all exhibitions that matched these criteria and that were held by a signing party of the Convention had to respect its rules.
 The Convention identified different (non-exclusive) types of Expos, established their frequency, set a regulatory procedure for host and participant countries and created a governing body dedicated to guaranteeing the proper application of the Convention: the BIE.

 Over the years, the BIE has adapted Expos to the needs of an ever-changing world.
 With the growing concern of international organizations for social and economic inequality and a new environmental awareness, simply showcasing industrial progress could not be enough, and Expos, by bringing the international community together, became a unique platform for education and development.